git-marcopitra/stylin.js/packages/react/README.md

 import React, { FC, HTMLAttributes } from 'react';

 // There may be some duplicated props
-// You must omit the with the following line type StylinDivProps = Omit< HTMLAttributes<HTMLDivElement>,
+// You must omit them with the following line type StylinDivProps = Omit< HTMLAttributes<HTMLDivElement>,
   'color' | 'translate'